 What can Haven be used for?

-Anyone who wants to store value outside of the traditional banking system can do so without giving up their privacy and control.
-Only you can access and use your money.
+Anyone who wants to store value outside of the traditional banking system without giving up their privacy and autonomy.
+Only you can access and use your wealth as you see fit.

 The Haven Currency